nadako/lang/ideas.md

    functions with different postfix names and call to them on targets that don't support native overloading.

+ * AST-level conditional compilation directives instead of token-level, only in places where it makes sense.
+   This way it's gonna be actually possible to write a decent code formatter.

  * Roslyn-like AST structures.
 This is something I'm not sure about, but the appealing fact is that their AST always contain full info to recreate a full source file after modification.
 This could ease the pain for writing refactoring tools.